Curriculum

 • Art

 Fourth-graders are beginning to formulate their own artistic style and develop critical theory.
 Students are exposed to several new cultures and periods of art throughout history.
-They take a field trip to the Museum of Fine Arts to study the Art of Asia and learn about the history of Ireland, a connection with social studies.
+They visit the Museum of Fine Arts to explore Asian art and gain an understanding of the history and influences behind the Japonisme style.

 Skills: